 - The person with dementia may not always identify their own space at the table and take food belong to someone else.
-Use a placemat or tray to help the person to recognise their place. - Keep table settings simple.
-Minimise the number of items on the table.
-Remove salt, pepper, condiments, napkin holders and only include essential items as it is not unusual for a person to put salt or pepper in their coffee. - Flowers and candles may look nice, and can help create a calm environment for some, but for others can be distracting.

-Dementia can make it difficult to see the difference between plates and bowls from the surface they are placed on.
+Use a placemat or tray to help the person to recognise their place. - ✓ Salt, pepper, condiments, napkin holders, flowers and candles may look nice and can help create a calm environment for some, but for others can be distracting. - Dementia can make it difficult to see the difference between plates and bowls from the surface they are placed on.
 Use plain, non-patterned, plates and bowls with a contrasting colour to the table cloth or plate setting, for example, white plate on green table cloth can help make it easier to see.

 Pastel colours are difficult to recognise.
 Use primary colours (red, yellow and blue).
-Use coloured glasses instead of clear ones.

-- Choose a plain tablecloth as the person may try to pick items off a patterned tablecloth. - Avoid the full table setting of a knife, fork and spoon.
+- Choose a plain tablecloth as the person may try to pick items off a patterned tablecloth.
+Coloured glasses may suit some people but if using clear glasses make sure the drink is coloured e.g. Tomato Soup - Avoid the full table setting of a knife, fork and spoon.
 Only put out what is needed.
 If the person prefers to use a spoon, just put out a spoon.
 Cutting out choices at mealtimes can help to reduce distress or frustration.